Shopify/tapioca/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/Shopify/tapioca.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](https://github.com/Shopify/tapioca/blob/main/CODE_OF_CONDUCT.md) code of conduct.

+### DSL compilers

+Contributions to existing DSL compilers are welcome.
+However, new compilers that support DSLs for gems should live outside of Tapioca.
+Please refer to [writing custom dsl compilers](https://github.com/Shopify/tapioca?tab=readme-ov-file#writing-custom-dsl-compilers) for more information.

 ## License